 I also love the idea of utilising the back of a door where possible.
 Attaching some simple storage compartments is perfect for organising cleaning products.

-Hooks are a no-brainer for keeping cleaning utensils up off the floor to prevent them from sliding around.
+Hooks are a no-brainer for keeping cleaning utensils off the floor to prevent them from sliding around.
 I'll be using one of these hook sets inside the cupboard though, so the visual clutter is concealed.

 CLEVER ORGANISING IDEAS